alina1412/weather_checker/README.md

 Contains form to get input from a user, table with last checks of the weather.

-Jinja2 statements checks the condition if the last request was successful, and changes the template to several cases: “cold” weather’s picture, “warm” weather’s picture, gray background in case the request hasn't been found.
+`Jinja2` statements checks the condition if the last request was successful, and changes the template to several cases: “cold” weather’s picture, “warm” weather’s picture, gray background in case the request hasn't been found.

 **6. static:**

--pictures.
+-pictures

 -styles.css